1834 New York gubernatorial election: Candidates

 Incumbent Governor William L. Marcy was re-nominated by the Democratic Party to run against the nominee of the Whig Party, future governor William H. Seward.
 The Democratic Party nominated the incumbent John Tracy for Lieutenant Governor.

-Seward had had to fight hard for the nomination; those considered included Amos P. Granger, Daniel C. Verplanck, and others.
-Eventually Seward, then 33 years old, emerged as the consensus choice.
 The Whig Party nominated state assemblyman Silas M. Stilwell for Lieutenant Governor.

 Campaign

-During the campaign, the Democratic press charged that Seward was too young to serve; the Whig press countered by giving examples of famous people, including DeWitt Clinton, who had served at young ages.
+During the campaign, the Democratic press charged that Seward was too young to serve; the Whig press countered by giving examples of famous people, including DeWitt Clinton, Napoleon, and Henry Clay who had served at young ages.
+Both sides utilized "slogans and songs," turning the race into a "lively affair."

 Results

 The Democratic ticket of Marcy and Tracy was elected.